wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 - option to display top 20 pages, referrers and searches (sortable by columns)
 - option to display Visitors by Country on Geo Map
 - option to display Traffic Overview in Pie Charts
+- option to display Google Analytics statistics on frontend, at the end of each article
 - simple Authorization process
 - has multilingual support, a POT file is available for translations.
 If you have a complete translation, send me the translation file or upload it to our forum and will be included in next release.